kiranma72/abdm-docs/content/UHI/About_UHI.md

 ### What is UHI?

-The Unified Health Interface (UHI) is a network where applications built on the DHP open protocol can interoperably connect with each other to provide health services.
+The Unified Health Interface (UHI) is a network where applications built on the UHI open protocol can interoperably connect with each other to provide health services.
 UHI is a key Digital Public Infrastructure that enables discoverability and transaction for digital health services.
 UHI works with other ABDM building blocks like HIE-CM for interoperable exchange of personal health data and  registries like HPR & HFR to enable trust from participating doctors and health facilities.
 UHI takes an ‘Open Network’ approach to build the gateway and to enable the creation of a nationwide, decentralized, open, and inclusive network.

 ABDM manages the UHI Gateway and the UHI Registry.
 Any application that wishes to participate in UHI must

-- Implement the DHP protocol
+- Implement the UHI protocol
 - Register with the UHI registry
 - Use the UHI Gateway to discover other UHI apps & their services
 - Comply with the UHI Market Rules